 What are the types of meetings that can be organised in Virtual reality?

-Virtual offices equip you with infinite space, a wide tool kit of productivity tools and scenic backdrops from the Alps to the Beachside.
+Virtual reality for business meetings equips you with infinite space, a wide tool kit of productivity tools and scenic backdrops from the Alps to the Beachside.
 These essential elements allow participants to customise their rooms according to the agenda of the meeting.
 Below are some of the commonly observed scenarios.

 Workshops in VR